burespe1/semantic-dictionary/drafts/DR_EU_2015-962/traffic-data-location-and-length-of-queues.md

 subcategory: Traffic data
 ---

-**Traffic data – _location and length of queues_:**
-dynamic information indicating the point of a traffic queue dissipation and its total length.
 >Vehicles are said to be in queue when the inflow rate in a road section exceeds the outflow rate.

 >The point of traffic queue dissipation typically coincides with junctions/intersections in congested urban road networks.
 However, in sparse road networks queueing can happen upstream at a junction/intersection for various reasons, such as road accidents.